Quitlines and Behavioral Health: The Hidden Resource

 Ms. Short earned a BA in English Literature from University of California at Los Angeles, an MS in Health Education from the University of Washington and she is a graduate of the Northwest Public Health Leadership Institute.

-Director, Clinical Development and Treatment, Optum
+Director, Clinical Development and Support, Optum Healthcare

 Identify key milestones in the development of promising practices for behavioral health by the quitline community

 Describe five components of a quitline tobacco cessation program tailored for callers who report a behavioral health condition.

 Describe the outcomes of a tobacco cessation behavioral health program pilot.

 Certificates of Attendance